Abjad/abjad/README.md

 Abjad creates a ``~/.abjad`` directory the first time it runs.

-In ``~/.abjad`` you will find a the file ``abjad.cfg``.
+In the ``~/.abjad`` directory you will find an ``abjad.cfg`` file.
 This is the Abjad configuration file.

-You can use the Abjad configuration file to tell Abjad about your preferred PDF file viewer, MIDI player, your preferred LilyPond language and so on.
+You can use the Abjad configuration file to tell Abjad about your preferred PDF file viewer, MIDI player, LilyPond language and so on.

 Your configuration filewill look something like this the first time you open
 it: